jdevinney/bale_old/src/other_serial/C/permute_matrix.md

 This app is really just a wrapper that calls the routine in the sparse matrix library.

 This is C_bale to shadow the app in bale_classic.
+It is here because we need it in the library.
 It is an app in bale_classic because the communication pattern is interesting.

 ### References